KaiserKarel/substrace/README.md

 # Substrace: Experimental Static Analysis for Substrate Projects

-[Substrace](https://github.com/kaiserkarel/substrace) is a tool for linting susbtrate projects for specific gotchas and other errors.
+[Substrace](https://github.com/kaiserkarel/substrace) is a tool for linting substrate projects for specific gotchas and other errors.

 # Installing